ArnaudBelcour/liasis/README.rst

 better definition, read the `article writed by Huang et al.
 (2009) <https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/gkn923>`__.

-The first class ("EnrichmentAnalysis") is the basic method, which computes an hypergeometric test for variables and calculates different multiple tests corrections (Bonferroni, Holm, Sidak, Benjamini & Hochberg and SGoF).
+The first class ("PandasBasedEnrichmentAnalysis") is the basic method on pandas dataframe, which computes an hypergeometric test for variables and calculates different multiple tests corrections (Bonferroni, Holm, Sidak, Benjamini & Hochberg and SGoF).

+The second class ("EnrichmentAnalysis") peforms an analysis on file.

-The second class ("GOEnrichmentAnalysis") inherits from "EnrichmentAnalysis" and overrides a function to add GO label to the results.
+The third class ("GOEnrichmentAnalysis") inherits from "EnrichmentAnalysis" and overrides a function to add GO label to the results.